Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Results and Analysis

 The representative scoring function identified by {\tt PySR} captures non-linear population transitions using linear redshift scaling and a sharp exponential decay:

 \paragraph*{Classification Performance and Stability}

-{\tt PySR} achieves a mean Cohen’s $\kappa$ of $0.8526 \pm 0.0032$ and an accuracy of $91.92 \pm 0.0017\%$.
-The average row-normalized confusion matrix, shown in Figure \ref{fig:f9}, demonstrates exceptional fidelity for GALAXY (0.983) and STAR (0.978) populations.
+{\tt PySR} achieves a \rthis{cross-validation mean Cohen’s $\kappa$ of $0.8536 \pm 0.0032$ (accuracy $91.99 \pm 0.0017\%$), and a final hold-out test $\kappa$ of $0.8436$ (accuracy $91.47\%$).} The row-normalized confusion matrix \rthis{for the hold-out set}, shown in Figure \ref{fig:f9}, demonstrates exceptional fidelity for GALAXY (0.983) and STAR \rthis{(0.971)} populations.

-However, a non-negligible fraction of QSO samples (0.241) is misclassified as galaxies, reflecting spectral overlap in a one-dimensional redshift feature space.
-This results in a class-specific $F1_{\text{QSO}}$ of $0.7759 \pm 0.0049$.
-The framework exhibits moderate variability in its decision boundaries, with a threshold standard deviation of $\sigma_{t1} = 0.017$.
+However, a non-negligible fraction of QSO samples \rthis{(0.266)} is misclassified as galaxies, reflecting spectral overlap in a one-dimensional redshift feature space.
+This results in a class-specific $F1_{\text{QSO}}$ of \rthis{$0.7636$}.
+The framework exhibits \rthis{high stability} in its decision boundaries, with a threshold standard deviation of $\sigma_{t1} = \rthis{0.005}$.

 \paragraph*{Error and Physical Failure Analysis}

 Analysis of the error distribution, visualized in Figure \ref{fig:f11}, pinpoints the physical boundaries where the analytic form reaches its limit.

 Misclassifications are nearly absent at $z \approx 0$ (stellar locus) but become prominent between $z \approx 0.8$ and $z \approx 1.5$, where the analytic form struggles to separate overlapping galaxy–QSO populations.